 Artemis grinned ruefully.
 “And I felt your right cross while thinking you were a fake Wonder Woman.”

 Kole rose from a corner.
 She had been unseen and unheard all this time.
 “I also had a nightmare,” she said slowly.
 “It was terrible!”

 Kory hugged her.
 “It’s over now.”

 “I have vowed to never be the pawn or victim of anyone who seeks to control my gifts again,” said Raven.
-She turned to Kole.
-“Kole, we must talk.
+Turning to Kole, she said, “Kole, we must talk.
 I can feel your pain as well.
-Trust in Jericho to be true to you.”
+You may trust in Jericho to be true to you.”